 Free Surface Flow Over Sub Merged body

-closer look at grid:
+a closer look at the grid:

 The wave behavior is shown below, the LES model is employed for turbulence modeling.